rpotnurusunrunhome/dp-vanna/README.md

 ## Why Vanna?

 1. **High accuracy on complex datasets.**
-    - Vanna’s capabilities are tied to the training data you give it
+    - Vanna's capabilities are tied to the training data you give it
     - More training data means better accuracy for large and complex datasets
 2. **Secure and private.**
     - Your database contents are never sent to the LLM or the vector database